-Can a Speeding Ticket Land You in Court?
+Can a Speeding Ticket Land You in Court in Jersey City, NJ?

 Don’t lie.
 Every driver, even you, has driven over the speed limit.
 Whether you’re late for work or a date, it’s easy to find yourself driving way too fast.
 However, making this simple mistake can get you pulled over by a local police officer or state trooper.

 The majority of these incidents result in getting a speeding ticket, but if you get pulled over for driving well beyond the speed limit, you could also receive notice of a mandatory court appearance.
 If this happens to you, it’s extremely important that you speak with an experienced criminal defense attorney like Anthony Carbone.

 You should know that speed limits were first designed to keep drivers safe by tailoring the speed limit to fit that certain roadway.
 According to N.J.S.A. § 29:4-98, New Jersey’s speed limits are designated as follows:

 - Twenty-five miles per hour: when driving through a school zone during recess, when the presence of children is clearly visible from the roadway, or while children are going to or leaving school during opening or closing hours

 - Twenty-five miles per hour: when driving through any business or residential district

 - Thirty-five miles per hour: when driving through any suburban business or residential district

 - Fifty miles per hour: when driving in all other locations, except as otherwise provided in the Sixty-Five MPH Speed Limit Implementation Act